-Activity TRL 2027 TRL 2031 ATP/ATS Target ERTMS application with simplified migration, mainline Mixed operation for radio- based ERTMS on lines with/without (mixed situation trackside) TTD and with L2 or L3 - capable vehicles of different system versions (mixed situation on the vehicle side), having different TIMS, cold movement detection and localisation capabilities.
-6/7 (L2, HL3) 5/6 (L3) 8 (L2, HL3) 7 (L3) Target ERTMS Application, scaled to minimal cost Simplified sensor mixes, reduced radio coverage, etc. 6/7 (L2, HL3) 5/6 (L3) 8 (L2, HL3) Enabler for fast change of infrastructure Enabler for fast infrastructure change from Class B to target ERTMS configuration: minimal effort, minimal prerequisites, and short duration (including simplified safety case effort, e.g., for changes) including integration with the modular ATC systems and the TMS 6/7 (L2, HL3) 5/6 (L3) 7 (L3) 8 (L2, HL3) 7 (L3) Fully mature ERTMS Full supervision (cab signalling) continuously in all normal modes, also for shunting, or for yellow fleet movements.
-6/7 (L2, HL3) 5/6 (L3) 8 (L2, HL3) 7 (L3) ATO Application main lines GoA3/4 Application in mixed traffic Power Supply transitions GoA2-4 on ATP transitions 7 8 7 7 7 7 8/9 8 8 8 8 Application on freight trains 7 8 8/9

-Activity TRL 2027 TRL 2031 Automatic Processes Automated train formation & preparation (including coupling and uncoupling) 7 8 Automatic stabling 7 8 Automated maintenance and inspection 7 8 Remote control 7 8 Regional lines GoA3/4 7 8 Application light rail GoA2/3 Mixed road traffic 7 8 8/9 8 Migration Strategies Fast and simple vehicle upgrades, in particular existing fleet Adequate degree of decomposition of hardware- and software elements, agreed upon in the rail sector, to avoid the risk of slow innovations on the one hand and the risk of a vendor lock-in on the other hand, facilitating migration.
+Activity TRL 2025 TRL 2027 TRL 2031 Enabler for fast change of infrastructure Enabler for fast infrastructure change from Class B to target ERTMS configuration: minimal effort, minimal prerequisites, and short duration (including simplified safety case effort, e.g., for changes) including integration with the modular 6/7 (L2, HL3) 5/6 (L3) 8 (L2, HL3) 7 (L3) Fully mature ERTMS ATC systems and the TMS Full supervision (cab signalling) continuously in all normal modes, also for shunting, or for yellow fleet movements.
+6/7 (L2, HL3) 5/6 (L3) 8 (L2, HL3) 7 (L3) ATO Application main lines GoA3/4 Application in mixed traffic Power Supply transitions GoA2-4 on ATP transitions 7 8 7 7 7 7 8/9 8 8 8 8 Automatic Processes Application on freight trains Automated train formation & preparation (including coupling and uncoupling) 7 8 7 8/9 8 Automatic stabling Automated maintenance and inspection Remote control 7 7 7 7 8 8 8 Regional lines Application light rail GoA3/4 GoA2/3 Mixed road traffic 7 7 8 7 8 8/9 8 NG TCMS DATO support ATO GoA3/4 functionalities FRMCS integration 5/6 5 7/8 7/8 FRMCS Testing Testing and validation of FRMCS V2 specifications Use of public MNO 6 6 8 Further development of the system Tasks excluded from FRMCS V2 specifications (after testing and validation project) 6 7 Migration Strategies Fast and simple vehicle upgrades, in particular existing fleet Adequate degree of decomposition of hardware- and software elements, agreed upon in the rail sector, to avoid the risk of slow innovations on the one hand and the risk of a vendor lock-in on the other hand, facilitating migration.
 For such decomposition, the economical, legal, regulatory, and organizational implications need to be assessed with the support of the SP as this goes beyond the scope of FA2.
-Smart generic interface technologies: Enhanced downwards and upwards compatibility Smart interface technologies for the secure connection of trackside protection components or for onboard components allow the combination of different releases of onboard units (ATO, ETCS) or track-side protection systems on runtime.
-6/7 8 Rail optimisation techniques Depending on TMS (FA1) and progress related to activities
+Smart generic interface technologies: Smart interface technologies for the secure connection of trackside protection 6/7 8

+Activity TRL 2025 TRL 2027 TRL 2031 Enhanced downwards and upwards compatibility components or for onboard components allow the combination of different releases of onboard units (ATO, ETCS) or track-side protection systems on runtime.
+Rail optimisation techniques Depending on TMS (FA1) and progress related to a ctivities

-Table 5 - Overview over the operational outcome
+Table 6 - Overview over the operational outcome